Michael-Perdue/Michael-Perdue.github.io/_posts/2023-09-06-3D-Modelling-Programs-Function.markdown

 pin: true
 ---

+**Project Overview:**

+This project was designed to expand my knowledge of JavaFX following the [graph generating program](https://michael-perdue.github.io/posts/Generating-Graphs-From-CSV-Files-With-JavaFX/).
+This page covers the end-user functionality of a 3D modelling program developed using JavaFX without any external libraries.
+The program enables users to create, manipulate, and visualize 3D objects such as cuboids and spheres.

+The program features a toolbar with various functions, including rotation, duplication, configuration, and deletion of selected objects, as well as creating new 3D objects and adjusting lighting.
+Users can interact with the 3D model by rotating, panning, zooming, and adding or removing light sources.
+The program utilizes [JavaFX's Shape3D](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/shape/Shape3D.html) for rendering 3D objects, adapting it for custom functionality.

+For more on the code and how I used JavaFX's 2D centric framework to make 3D modelling go to [this page](https://michael-perdue.github.io/posts/3D-Modelling-Programs-Structure/)

+For the source code please visit the [GitHub repository](https://github.com/Michael-Perdue/3D-Modelling).

-# TLDR of the project
+# Demo of whole system

-This project was made to further my knowledge of JavaFX after the [graph generating program](https://michael-perdue.github.io/posts/Generating-Graphs-From-CSV-Files-With-JavaFX/) and this page covers the end-user functionality side of it.
-This program only uses JavaFX and no other external libraries.
-It is a 3D modelling program that lets you add cuboids and spheres to a blank screen and then you can translate, rotate, duplicate, set the material and more.
-The program works by having a bar of buttons that offer various functions from rotation, duplication, configuration and deletion of selected objects, creation of new 3D objects, setting the lighting and more.
-In addition, you can change the view of the model/objects by dragging with the mouse to rotate or pan the screen, changing zoom with the scroll wheel and you can move about, create and delete lightboxes to change the lighting.
-This is done by using [JavaFX's Shape3D](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/shape/Shape3D.html) which is pretty primitive for the purposes I wanted to use it for and mainly only provides a rendered 3D object, for more on how I adapted it and coded the program [click HERE]().
-If you want to see the source code then [the code for the project is located at the github repo here](https://github.com/Michael-Perdue/3D-Modelling).

 Here is a video of me making a dice from scratch in the program.
 The creation of it is sped up by 7x making the total time to make the dice from scratch just under 8 mins with my program:

 {% include embed/youtube.html id='qFn9ltRbty8' %}

 Below is a video of the whole system working and systematically showing each feature :

 {% include embed/youtube.html id='GmSJv23EQBg' %}

 # Program features